LukeSmithxyz/based.cooking/src/oven-pasta-spinach-tomatoes-beef.md

 - 🍽️ Servings:4

 ## Ingredients

 - 300g pasta (penne)
 - 1 onion
-- 1T olive oil
+- 1 Tbsp olive oil
 - 300g minced beef (or pork)
-- 1T cinnamon
+- 1 Tbsp cinnamon
 - 400g (canned) tomatoes
 - 125g mozzarella cheese

 ## Directions

 1. Preheat an oven to 200 C and boil the pasta.
 2. Sauté the onion in olive oil.
 3. After about one minute add the beef and cinnamon.